voxpupuli/beaker/docs/tutorials/quick_start_rake_tasks.md

 This task will generate a default Beaker pre-suite file.

+This task will generate a default Beaker pre-suite file.
 The gen_pre-suite task will create a file 'default_pre_suite.rb' in acceptance/setup.
 If the file already exists, it will not be overwritten.
 This will allow you to edit the pre_suite file yourself if required.

 pre_suite file: